Have you ever complained to a brand publicly via social media?

-Let’s recap your social media customer service strategy:
+Let’s recap the essentials of your social media customer service strategy:

 - Reply as quickly as possible on social media

-- Know which social media posts should be resolved in public or private
+- Know which social media posts to resolve in public or private

 - Respond to all social media feedback, questions and comments